libterty/Tweet-Project/README.md

 ```bash
 https://www.getpostman.com
 ```
-Or you can use our frontend website to post your comments into your Twitter account.
+Or you can use our frontend website to post your comments or Images into your Twitter account.

 ## How to use